 4. Business risk

-Tips in Getting A Franchising
+Tips in Getting A Franchise

 Authenticity of Franchise

-You should have a list of potential franchise businesses that you like to get.
+You should have a list of potential franchise businesses you like to get.
 Look for franchises that have registered and completed all the legal requirements in the Philippines.
 Check for the franchise registration that applies to their industry.

 - Security and Exchange Commission (SEC)